gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-The model consists of a convolutional neural network, configured as follows:
+The model consists of a convolution neural network with 5x5 and 3x3 filter sizes, and depths between 24 and 64 (model.py lines 146-173).

-Image data is pre-processed in the model (see function create_initial_model):
-* model assumes input RGB image data of size 320x160
-* top 60 and bottom 20 pixels are cropped via Keras Cropping2D layer
-* image data converted to floating-point and normalized via Keras Lambda layer

-Neural network layers added to the model (see function add_my_CNN_steering_layer):
-* 2 convolutional layers using 5x5 filters and RELU activation, followed by max-pooling layer
-* 2 more convolutional layers using 3x3 filters and RELU activation, followed by another max-pooling layer
-* 2 fully connected layers using RELU activation
-* final readout layer for steering angle computation

-The model includes RELU layers and Max-Pooling layers to introduce nonlinearity.
-All weights are initialized using He initialization, which has been shown to be effective in combination with RELU activation.
+The model includes RELU activation and Max-Pooling layers to introduce nonlinearity, and the input image data is cropped and normalized in the model using Keras cropping & lambda layers (model.py line 132-137).

 #### 2. Attempts to reduce overfitting in the model